Malayan Declaration of Independence

 The Malayan Declaration of Independence (Pemasyhuran Kemerdekaan Tanah Melayu, ڤمشهوران کمرديکان تانه ملايو), was officially proclaimed on Saturday, 31 August 1957, by Tunku Abdul Rahman, the first chief minister of the Federation of Malaya.
 In a ceremony held at the Merdeka Stadium, the proclamation document was read out at exactly 09:30 a.m. in the presence of thousands of Malayan citizens, Malay Rulers and foreign dignitaries.
-The proclamation acknowledges the establishment of an independent and democratic Federation of Malaya, which came into effect on the termination of the British protectorate over nine Malay states and the end of British colonial rule in two Straits Settlements, Malacca and Penang.
+The proclamation acknowledges the establishment of an independent and democratic Malaya, which came into effect on the termination of the British protectorate over nine Malay states and the end of British colonial rule in two Straits Settlements, Malacca and Penang.

 The document of the declaration was signed by Tunku Abdul Rahman, who was appointed as the nation's first prime minister.
 The event is celebrated annually in Malaysia with national day Hari Merdeka.

 Date of Independence

 The date for Federation of Malaya's Independence on 31 August 1957 was determined after Tunku Abdul Rahman, Haji Sulaiman Palestine, Haji Ahmad Badawi, and several other UMNO leaders sought the views of Syeikh Abdullah Fahim, a notable Tuan Guru from Kepala Batas, Penang.

 According to Syeikh Abdullah Fahim, if the British would not grant independence to Malaya on 31 August 1957, the next fitting date should be 31 August 1962.
 31 August 1957 was referred by Syeikh Abdullah Fahim as am khair atana (عام خير اتانا) in Arabic which means 'Good Year Has Come to Us'.
 It was confirmed in a February 1956 Alliance rally in Malacca after the Tunku had just arrived from the United Kingdom.